Thinking Inside the Box

 April 2022

-• The first exhibition took place in 2021, when students from King’s College visited the Senate House Library’s Latin American Political Pamphlet collection.
+• The first exhibition took place in 2022, when students from King’s College visited the Senate House Library’s Latin American Political Pamphlet collection.
 The images making up the exhibition were all created to provoke political engagement, to promote social justice, and to reclaim human rights.
 The pamphlets and posters they come from had been sleeping inside their boxes for quite a long time; beginning a dialogue with them today reminds us that the values they represent are still needed.

-Check out last year’s project: http://www.brazilinstitute.org/thinkinginsidethebox
+Check out the project: http://www.brazilinstitute.org/thinkinginsidethebox